Day 1

 Riding: No riding.

 After breakfast you head off to explore the Calchaqui valley by vehicle.
 Head to San Carlos where you visit local farmers who raise animals and grow crops following ancient traditions.
 It was in San Carlos that the troops gathered to fight for independence.
-Continue your journey to Cafayate where you arrive around midday and check into your hotel and visit some bodegas.
+Continue your journey to Cafayate where you arrive around midday and visit some bodegas.
 The wines produced in Cafayate are internationally renowned for their quality and you can try different wines.

-Head back to your hotel in the evening for a final dinner and overnight.
+In the evening you head back to Salta and your hotel for a final dinner and overnight.

 Day 10